nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 **Concurrency**
 Talk & Drink, but not at the Same time.
 - hold one task and resume it once another is done
+- can happen on a single core (2 threads in one core)
 ```java
                      v                    v
                      |Time slice          |Another timeslice